 It is about partnering with others to include families, community, and tribal groups to best meet the needs of all our students.
 Community Cafes is one practice that we use to engage parents/guardians and community members in meaningful conversations.
-Equity work is guided by our district's Equity Resolution.
-This document is posted on the district's equity website at www.nthurston.k12.wa.us/equity.
+An overview of some of the Equity work can be found on our Equity website at www.nthurston.k12.wa.us/equity.